chrswndrs/me/zet/20220812121400/README.md

 - first dash = directory (indicated by d) or file (indicated by -)
 - second is user permissions
 - third is group permissions
-- fourth is world permissions
+- fourth is other (world) permissions

+d, if it is a directory indicated on the beginning of permissions, file, - rwx -> u, user r-x -> g, group
+  --- -> o, other

     #unix #linux #permissions